Generate N Random Points

 The window of the simulated point pattern is determined as follows.

-(the default) then the argument
+If forcewin=FALSE (the default) then the argument

-is ignored, and the simulation window is the
+win is ignored, and the simulation window is the

-window of the pixel image, Window(f)
+window of the pixel image, Window(f).

-then the simulation window is win
+If forcefit=TRUE then the simulation window is win.

 The algorithm is as follows:

-is a constant, we invoke runifpoint
+If f is a constant, we invoke runifpoint.

-is a function, then we use the rejection method.
+If f is a function, then we use the rejection method.

 Proposal points are generated from the uniform distribution.